 Brahman, Adhyatma, and karma

-Brahman is the supreme, unchanging Being, the eternal Fact of existence itself, the First to which all else is secondary.
-Since nothing can really be said about the transcendent Brahman, Krishna quickly passes on to that which we can comprehend–at least to some degree.
+Brahman is the supreme, unchanging Being, the eternal Fact of existence itself, the First to which all else is second.
+Since nothing can really be said about the transcendent Brahman, Krishna quickly passes on to that which we can comprehend, at least to some degree.

 Adhyatma firstly is the principle of the indwelling Brahman in all beings as their Eternal Witness.
 But it is also the principle of the individual spirit’s eternal distinction from Brahman which enables it to manifest and dwell in many forms in succession.
 The power which brings this embodiment about is karma in its fundamental nature.
 So from this we see that karma is not only a reaction, but the action that originates our coming into relative existence.
 Karma both initiates and maintains the rebirth process.

 Primal Being is perishable existence; the Primal God is the Supreme Divine Being; and I myself am the Primal Sacrifice (8:4).

 I have pointed out previously that the Bhagavad Gita is an exposition of the Sankhya philosophy.
 Sankhya postulates the existence of three eternal entities: God, the individual spirit, and the Divine Creative Power within which the individual evolves.
 This verse is about them.
 The Primal Element, the Adhibhuta, is Parashakti, the Supreme Energy which manifests as the entire range of relative being, including all the forms assumed by sentient beings in their evolutionary pilgrimage within itself.
 The Primal Deity is the individual divine Self, the jivatman, the purusha which is moving up the ladder of Adhibhuta.
 The Adhiyajna, the Primal Sacrifice is Brahman itself, dwelling in the body [dehe dehabhritam] along with the individual Self.